MakeSchool-Tutorials/web-7-react-redux-tetris-app/P04-Score-Board/content.md

 slug: score-board
 ---

+1. ~~Implement the overall grid square~~
+1. ~~Implement the game board~~
+1. ~~Implement the "next block" area~~
+1. **Implement the score board**
+    1. **Create the score board component with restart and play/resume buttons**
+    1. **Style the component**
+    1. **Add to `App.js`**
+1. Arrange the layout of the game
+1. Implement the controls
+1. Implement the message popup
+1. Implement the actions and reducers
+1. Do some code organizing and cleanup
+1. Implement state and shapes
+1. Connect each component up to state and reducers
+1. Implement block rotation
+1. Implement moving blocks
+1. Building a timer system
+1. Implementing Game Over and Restart

 We need a score board to show the game score and provide a place for the play and pause buttons to live.